The Conveyancing Foundation

 Overview

-The Conveyancing Foundation is a registered charity (established 2015) that serves as the conveyancing profession's leading not-for-profit organization, dedicated to enhancing the lives of those in the property industry.
-Over the past 10 years, the Foundation has facilitated the raising of over £1.2 million for charities, community projects, and charitable causes through its flagship Charity Lotto program and other initiatives.
-The Foundation operates with a zero-profit model, ensuring every penny raised goes toward charitable purposes or promoting wellbeing in the conveyancing industry.
+The Conveyancing Foundation is a registered charity (established 2015) that serves as the conveyancing profession's leading not-for-profit organisation, dedicated to enhancing the lives of those in the property industry.
+The Foundation has facilitated the raising of over £1.3 million for charities, community projects, and charitable causes through its flagship Charity Lotto programme and other initiatives.
+The Foundation operates with a zero-profit model, ensuring every penny raised goes towards charitable purposes or promoting wellbeing in the conveyancing industry.
 No trustees receive remuneration.
-In 2025, celebrating its 10th anniversary, the Foundation launched a special £10,000 Charity Grant Pot and expanded National Conveyancing Week into National Conveyancing Month.
-Under new leadership with three Co-Chairs appointed in 2025—Jess Smith, David Opie, and Rob Hailstone—the Foundation continues to focus on charitable fundraising, mental health support, and industry wellbeing through three main initiatives: Charity Lotto, Be Kind We Care (mental health and wellbeing), and the Charity Grant Scheme.
+The Foundation focuses on charitable fundraising, mental health support, and industry wellbeing through three main initiatives: Charity Lotto, Be Kind We Care (mental health and wellbeing), and the Charity Grant Scheme.
+The Foundation runs National Conveyancing Month each March to bring together the conveyancing profession and wider property industry.

 Funding Priorities